Calvin-Data-Science/data202/web/index.md

 Late assignments make it harder for us to give feedback fairly and efficiently, so any late assignment risks receiving a grade of 0 at the staff's discretion.
 If you anticipate needing to submit an assignment late, please let us know at least 24 hours in advance and we can discuss.
 However, the lowest 2 of each of labs and homework will be dropped.

 Feedback on assignments takes significant time for us, so we expect you to take some time to respond to it.
 We will evaluate how well you have responded to feedback by questions on subsequent assignments and potentially other mechanisms.

-## Class Meetings

-Our times together as a full class fulfill three purposes:

-* Learning technical content, in an environment where we can ask questions and learn from each others' misconceptions.
-* Hands-on practice in an environment where we can support each other
-* Practice articulating thoughtful critique of perspectives on data science.

-Towards that end, we will meet approximately once per week in the lab (typically Mondays).

-Meeting those goals requires that you come.
-So *attendance is required* unless you talk with me about it.

-## Projects

-There is no final exam for this course; instead, students will do two projects, both done in groups of 2 or 3.

-**Project 1** involves replicating some part of some existing data science work (a blog post, report, research paper, etc.).
-You will pick 2 or 3 potential options that interest you, talk about them with the course staff to determine what's feasible, and do them, all within the first few weeks of the semester.

-**Project 2** requires doing new work, either extending some existing work (like the first project) or starting from scratch.
-Results will be presented in the form of a blog post (only posted publicly if want to), supporting code, and a brief presentation to the class.
-Successful outcomes should include visual, analytical, and perspectival components.

-The final course meeting (during the designated final exam period on December 12) will be devoted to final project presentations.
-Feedback on others' projects will be part of your final project grade, so attendance is mandatory.

-# Policies

 ## Diversity, Inclusion, and Understanding